Estimation and Inference of Extremal Quantile Treatment Effects for Heavy-Tailed Distributions: Preliminaries

-In particular, if $U$ is of second-order regular variation with first-order parameter $\gamma > 0$, then $F$ satisfies the domain of attraction condition with extreme value \mbox{index $\gamma$}.
-The second-order regular variation condition is satisfied for most standard heavy-tailed distributions such as the Student-$t$ and the Fr\'echet distributions.
-For more details on these extreme value conditions see \cite{de2007extreme}.
+The function $A$ is called the second-order auxiliary function.
+For $\rho=0$, $\frac{x^\rho - 1}{\rho}$ is defined as $ \lim_{\rho \to 0} \frac{x^\rho - 1}{\rho} = \log(x)$. \end{definition} We note that Definition~\ref{def:second-order regular variation} is stronger than Definition~\ref{def:domain_of_attraction}: if $U$ is of second-order regular variation with first-order parameter $\gamma > 0$, then $F$ satisfies the max-domain of attraction condition with extreme value \mbox{index $\gamma$}.
+Second-order regular variation is satisfied by many popular distributions, and it is often possible to derive the function $A$ and the value of $\rho$ explicitly; see \cite{alves2007note} for details and examples.